What Is Forward Head Posture?

 Should It Be Corrected?

-In most instances, yes, correcting forward head posture can prevent current and future problems.
+In most instances, yes.
+Even without symptoms, correcting forward head posture can prevent developing and future problems.
 More importantly, everything should be done to prevent it in the first place.
 However, there are circumstances where it should not be the primary objective and can actually increase pain.

 - A 2018 study in the European Spine Journal indicates that it can be a compensation mechanism to relieve pain.
 In patients that have upper thoracic kyphosis (typically called hump back or rounded upper back) along with radicular or pinched nerve symptoms, the head forward posturing can be a natural response to compensate by increasing the opening for nerves in the lower cervical spine, thus aiding to relieve compression of the nerve root.
 It can also help ease the strain on the posterior neck muscles and other structures of the neck.
 So, in acute cases, where it can be a compensatory reaction or chronic cases like post-surgical or developmental radiculopathy.